-For each of the Science areas, (Physics, Chemistry and Biology) all students will be continually assessed to help track their progress against their personal targets and to enable students to reflect upon their learning.
-Progress will be checked by assessing many aspects of the students work including: classwork, homework, end of unit tests, summative assessments such as mid-year examinations and end of Year examinations.
-Effort grades will be determined by the student's effort both in lessons and homework.
+For each of the Science areas (Physics, Chemistry and Biology), all students will be continually assessed to help track their progress against their personal targets and to enable students to reflect upon their learning.
+Progress will be checked by assessing many aspects of the students work including: classwork, homework, end of unit tests, summative assessments such as mid-year examinations and end of year examinations.
+Attitude to Learning grades will be determined by the student's effort both in lessons and homework.
+Final examinations will comprise a Multiple Choice Question paper, a written exam paper and an alternative to coursework, investigation skills, exam paper.
+Each paper is made up of Biology, Chemistry and Physics sections combined together.